matthew-quirke/lifepo4-marine-dc-transient-analysis/README.md

   - Motor back-EMF events

 - Are these transients large enough to damage or interfere with:
-  - Critical marine navigation and safety systems(AIS, autopilot, MDF's)
+  - Critical marine navigation and safety systems(AIS, autopilot, MFD's)
   - Switching devices
   - The lithium battery system itself?